We’ve pulled together some resources that we hope will be helpful for dealing with Coronavirus / COVID-19, which we’ll update regularly.

 Guidance on how to clean and disinfect your home after a Coronavirus outbreak has been produced by Cumbria County Council:

-If you’re clinically extremely vulnerable you will have received a letter from your GP advising you to take extra precautions during the first wave of the pandemic in England.
-This is known as ‘shielding’.
-The advice on shielding now differs depending on the covid alert level in your local area.
-On 13/10 the Governement produced new Coronavirus shielding advice explaining what you need to do.
+If you’re clinically extremely vulnerable you will have received a letter from the Government advising you to take extra precautions during the first wave of the pandemic in England.
+This was known as ‘shielding’.
+The Government has produced some new advice, which explains what you need to do during the second lockdown in November: Guidance on shielding 5/11/20 to 1/12/20

 Guidance for people with autism or a learning disability